 The Hokkien Mee ($4, $5) is cooked by a relatively young hawker, and the good thing is you would be given a buzzer so you do not have to stand in line.

-While the portion was not fantastic, there were ingredients of fresh prawns, cuttlefish slices, and interestingly slices of pork belly and crispy pork lard.
+While the portion was not fantastic, there were ingredients of fresh prawns, cuttlefish slices, strips of tender pork belly and crispy pork lard.

 Sheng Seng Fried Prawn Noodles 生成炒虾麵

 41A Cambridge Road, #01-40 Pek Kio Market and Food Centre, Singapore 211041

 Opening Hours: 11:30am – 5pm (Tue – Sun), Closed Mon

 I would reckon that Sheng Seng Fried Prawn Noodles 生成炒虾麵 has a certain nostalgic taste that its regulars like.